uidoyen/debezium.github.io/CONTRIBUTING.md

 ### Site characteristics

-When you build the site, the Awestruct tools will generate all of the static files for the site and place them into a local `_site` directory.
+When you build the site, the Jekyll tools will generate all of the static files for the site and place them into a local `_site` directory.
 These are the only files that will appear on the public website.

-We want the site to have nice URLs, so Awestruct has an _indexer_ that will transform each file into a folder with the same root name as the file and placing the content into an `index.hmtl` inside that folder.
-For example, the content from the `/community.html.haml` source file is placed into the `_site/community/index.html` file, which can be viewed on the website with the URL `https://debezium.io/community`.

 ### Common changes